-The following questions are intended to define the scope of the information requested and collected as well as the reasons for its collection as part of the program, Area Boundary, or technology being developed.
+The following questions are intended to define the scope of the information requested and collected as well as the reasons for its collection as part of the program, Area, or technology being developed.

-1.1 What information is collected, used, disseminated, or created, by the facilities within the Area Boundary?

-Identify and list all PII/PHI that is collected and stored in the Area Boundary, including Individually Identifiable Health Information (IIHI), Protected Health Information (PHI), and Privacy- Protected Information.
-For additional information on these information types and definitions, please see VA

-Directives and Handbooks in the 6500 series.
-If the Area Boundary creates information (for example, a score, analysis, or report), list the information the Area Boundary is responsible for creating.
+1.1 What information is collected, used, disseminated, or created, by the facilities within the Area?
+Identify and list all PII/PHI that is collected and stored in the Area, including Individually Identifiable Health Information (IIHI), Protected Health Information (PHI), and Privacy- Protected Information.
+For additional information on these information types and definitions, please see VA Directives and Handbooks in the 6500 series.
+If the Area creates information (for example, a score, analysis, or report), list the information the Area is responsible for creating.

-If a requesting Area Boundary receives information from another Area Boundary, such as a response to a background check, describe what information is returned to the requesting Area Boundary.
+If a requesting Area receives information from another Area, such as a response to a background check, describe what information is returned to the requesting Area.

 This question is related to privacy control AP-1, Authority to Collect, and AP-2, Purpose Specification.

-Please check any information listed below that the facilities within the area boundary collects.
+Please check any information listed below that the facilities within the Area collects.
 If additional PII/PHI is collected, please list those in the text box below:

-⊠ Name Vehicle License Plate
+Name Vehicle License Plate ⊠Employment

-☑ Social Security Number
+Social Security Number Information

-Number ☐ Internet Protocol (IP)
+Number Internet Protocol (IP) ∨ Veteran Dependent

-☐ Date of Birth Address Numbers
+☐ Date of Birth Address Numbers Information

-Mother's Maiden Name ☐ Current Medications
+Mother's Maiden Name Current Medications ☑ Disclosure Requestor

-Personal Mailing Previous Medical
+Personal Mailing Previous Medical Information

-Address Records
+Address Records Death Certification

-Personal Phone
+Personal Phone Race/Ethnicity Information

-Number(s)
+Number(s) Criminal Background

-Personal Fax Number ☐ Tax Identification
+Personal Fax Number ☐ Tax Identification Education Information

-Personal Email Number
+Personal Email Number Gender

-Address Medical Record
+Address Medical Record Tumor PHI Statistics

-☐ Emergency Contact Number
+Emergency Contact Number Other Unique

-Information (Name, Phone Next of Kin
+Information (Name, Phone Next of Kin Identifying Information

-Number, etc. of a different ☐ Guardian Information
+Number, etc. of a different (list below)

-individual)
+individual) ⊠ Electronic Protected

-☐ Financial Account Health Information
+Financial Account Health Information

 Information (ePHI)

-Health Insurance ⊠Military
+Health Insurance Military

 Beneficiary Numbers History/Service

 Account numbers Connection

-☐ Certificate/License ⊠Service-connected
+⊠Certificate/License Service-connected

 numbers Disabilities

+Additional Information Collected but t Not Listed Above: